1. The movement of molecules from a region of higher concentration to lower concentration is called ____________.

 Explanation: Root hairs greatly increase surface area for water absorption.

-27. Water absorption by roots is mostly:
+27. Water absorption by roots is mostly ____________.

 A) Passive